 Carl Heiland Lecture Series

 Some Heiland lectures will be offered in person on campus and others will only be offered virtually via Zoom.
 A Zoom link will be available for all presentations so that you can attend from wherever you are in the world.
-Locations are indicated in the schedule below.

 Abstract